 Implement unique settings low in the hierarchy.
 If a specific collection of users is unique, try to round them up into an OU and then apply Group Policy to them.
 This is much better than applying the settings high in the hierarchy and using Group Policy filtering later.

 Use more GPOs at any level to make things easier.
-When creating a new Group Policy, isolate it by creating a new GPO.
-This will enable easy revocation using the Disable command should something go awry and not affect your other GPOs.
+When creating a new wish, isolate it by creating a new GPO.
+This will enable easy revocation by unlinking it should something go awry.